-If you’re a company that already puts together an annual report, and you’re ready to take it to the next level, GRI can help you add some oomph and credibility;, and may prompt you to consider aspects of your business you hadn’t investigated before.
+If you’re a company that already puts together an annual report, and you’re ready to take it to the next level, GRI can help you add some oomph and credibility; and may prompt you to consider aspects of your business you hadn’t investigated before.

 There are other frameworks of course such as SASB, Baldridge, and Balanced Scorecard, and each has its own use and value.
-Regardless of which framework you choose, try to stick with the same one for at least a three years to demonstrate improvement.
+Regardless of which framework you choose, try to stick with the same one for at least three years to demonstrate improvement.
 Comparing scores across platforms is extremely difficult.

 We have several resources for anyone who needs help putting together an impressive response.

 - GRESB results show uptick in adoption of sustainability benchmarking

 - Managing Big Data for GRESB Reporting

 - Exciting changes for the 2014 GRESB Survey

 - Funding sustainability – Green Bonds on the rise

 - A real estate strategy in response to climate change will create business value